digitalbricklayer/workbench/README.md

 ![n-queens solution](https://techteapot.com/wp-content/uploads/2016/10/workbench-solution-nqueens-768x761.png)

+The most egregious failing of the project manifesto to date is the breach of the *no programming* rule.
+There plainly is quite a lot of what looks suspiciously like programming in the various languages included in the project.
+The most obvious being the visualizer binding language.
+I have a few ideas how I can reduce the level of programming in the visualizer bindings but I doubt I can remove it altogether.

 Please do not use this project for anything other than experimentation.
 I make no guarantees about backward compatibility or indeed anything else.
 The project is currently just a prototype.
 It may well never be anything beyond that.

 ## License